 - Catholic Charities offers emergency assistance grants, which you can use to pay your rent or other approved expenses.
 You’ll need to apply in person and talk with a caseworker.

 - Modest Needs provides grants up to $1,000 from private funders to cover a single emergency expense.
 Anyone with a job can apply by creating a grant request on the Modest Needs website or by calling (844) 667-3776.

 - Society of St. Vincent De Paul.
 This is a ministry at some Catholic churches.
 It specializes in one-time, crisis solutions.
 Not all Catholic churches have this ministry so call around until you find one.

-- Local Charities.
+- Local charities.
 Local nonprofit groups may also offer rent assistance and other grant money.
 211.org, a nationwide program of the United Way, provides local charity and non-profit resources information to users.
 In many communities, renters can dial 211 or 311 to find these resources.

 - The Department of Social Services may provide one-time assistance with rent in instances of serious financial hardship.
 It is dependent on available funding.
 The rental assistance services and help they provided vary from state to state, so contact your local office for specific information.